Analysis | Samuel Alito’s provocative, unusually political speech

 Alito then referenced the rights to assemble for political purposes, to worship, and the right to a speedy trial.

-He suggested lawmakers had given too much deference to “experts."
-He suggestively alluded to the idea that it was done so that "policy-making would would become more ‘scientific’ -- a section that could certainly be read today to reflect conservative resistance to the advice of medical experts like Anthony S. Fauci today:
+He suggested lawmakers had given too much deference to “experts.”
+He suggestively alluded to the idea that it was done so that “policy-making would become more ‘scientific’ — a section that could certainly be read today to reflect conservative resistance to the advice of medical experts like Anthony S. Fauci:

 The current crisis has served as a sort of constitutional stress test, and in doing so, it has highlighted disturbing trends that were already present before the virus struck.
 One of these is the dominance of lawmaking by executive fiat rather than legislation.
 The vision of early 20th century progressives and the New Dealers of the 1930s was the policymaking would shift from narrow-minded elected legislators to an elite group of appointed experts.
 In a word, the policy-making would become more “scientific.”That dream has been realized to a large extent.
 Every year, administrative agencies acting under broad delegations of authority churn out huge volumes of regulations that dwarf the statutes enacted by the people’s elected representatives.
 And what have we seen in the pandemic?
 Sweeping restrictions imposed for the most part under statutes that confer enormous executive discretion.